The randomized local computation complexity of the Lov\'asz local lemma: Lower Bound for Constant Coloring

-\paragraph{Reduction 3: Guessing Game} For a given port assignment of $H$, we define an order on all the nodes of distance precisely $g/4$ from $v$ in the following way: We associate with each such node the sequence of ports one needs to take to get from $v$ to the respective vertex.
-Then, we order the vertices according to the lexicographical order of their associated sequences.
-Let $N_{g/4} \geq n^{10}$ be the number of nodes with a distance of $g/4$ to $v$.
-With each port assignment $p$ of the $g/4$-hop neighborhood around $v$, we identify a tuple $\tup_p \in \{0,1\}^{N_{g/4}}$.
-We set $(\tup_p)_i = 1$ if the $i$-th vertex with respect to the order defined corresponds to a vertex in $G$ and 0 otherwise.
-Thus, $\tup_p$ contains at most $n$ non-zero entries.
-Consider the distribution over $\{0,1\}^{N_{g/4}}$ that we get by choosing the port assignment at random as described in the beginning.
-Now, we define the following game: A port assignment $p$ is chosen uniformly at random.
-This port assignment is generally unknown to the algorithm.
-The only information the algorithm obtains about the port assignment is, for each vertex, the port number corresponding to the edge leading to the parent of the vertex.
-By parent, we mean the parent with respect to the tree rooted at $v$ induced by the $g/4$-hop neighborhood of $v$.
-Now, the task of the (randomized) algorithm is to output an index set $I \subset [N_{g/4}]$ with $|I| \leq n$.
-The algorithm is said to win the game if there exists an index $\ind \in I$ such that $(\tup_p)_{\ind} = 1$.
 We show that we can construct a (randomized) algorithm that wins the game with a probability of at least $1/n^2$ when given the algorithm from the previous setting (which finds a vertex that corresponds to a node in $G$ and that has a distance of $g/4$ to $v$ with probability of at least $1/n^2$) as a subroutine.
 To do this, we simulate the algorithm from the previous subsection.
 Then, we take $I$ as the index set corresponding to all the vertices of distance $g/4$ to $v$ that the algorithm ``finds'' during the execution.
 Note that in order to determine the corresponding index set, we need to know the position of any examined vertex in the lexicographical order.
 However, this can be done as it is sufficient to know the port assignments of all the parents.
 To be able to simulate the algorithm from the previous section we need to provide the neighborhood oracle corresponding to the chosen port assignment $p$.
 Although $p$ is not completely known, this can actually be done as it is sufficient to just know the port number corresponding to the parent.
 Furthermore, we need to answer whether a vertex of distance $g/4$ that the algorithm probes corresponds to a vertex in $G$ or not.
 This is actually not possible.
 However, it is sufficient to always tell the algorithm that the vertex does not correspond to a node in $G$.
 Now, we show that we win the guessing game with probability at least $1/n^2$.
 This can be seen as follows: Let $p$ be the selected port assignment function and $r$ the random bits that the simulated algorithm uses.
 Assume that the algorithm loses the game.
 Now, consider the simulated algorithm is run in the previous setting with the same port assignment function and the same random bits.
 Then, the algorithm would not have found a vertex of distance $g/4$ to $v$ that corresponds to a node in $G$.
 This follows as the execution is identical in both cases as the oracle calls and the answers to whether a vertex of distance $g/4$ to $v$ corresponds to a node in $G$ is answered in the same way in both cases.

 \paragraph{Guessing Game is Impossible} Next, we show that the game that we have defined above cannot be won with a probability of at least $1/n^2$.
 To that end, consider some fixed index set $I = \{\ind_1,..., \ind_k\}$ with $k \leq n$.
 For $i \in [k]$, we define $A_i$ as the event that the sequence $\seq \in \{0,1\}^{N_{g/4}}$ chosen in the game satisfies $\seq_{\ind_i} = 1$.
 Also note that $A_i$ is independent from the information given to the algorithm, i.e., the collection of port numbers corresponding, for each vertex, to the edge leading to its parent.
 By symmetry, we have